-Cindy Paquette, PhD candidate, LakePulse HQP committee
+Cindy Paquette, PhD student, LakePulse HQP committee

 Département des sciences biologiques, Université du Québec à Montréal (UQAM)

-I am a biologist specialized in aquatic ecology, and more precisely on plankton communities and on the impacts of climate change on these micro-organisms.
+I am specialized in aquatic ecology, and more precisely on plankton communities and on the impacts of climate change on these micro-organisms.
 I’m interested in the consequences of urban development and anthropization on lake ecosystems.

-Research project: Drivers of zooplankton structure and function over large spatial and temporal scales across Canada
+Drivers of zooplankton structure and function over large spatial and temporal scales across Canada

 Project start to finish dates: May 2017 to May 2021